-The three M’s headlined above are the three prime ingredients in an exhibition that’s making its only North American appearance through March 14 in New Orleans.
+The three M’s headlined above are the prime ingredients in an exhibition that’s making its only North American appearance through March 14 in New Orleans.

 The Walt Disney Animation Research Library and New Orleans Museum of Art teamed up on "Dreams Come True: Art of the Classic Fairy Tales from the Walt Disney Studio."
 The Crescent City is the ideal location for the exhibition.
 It coincides with the release of Disney's animated feature, "The Princess and the Frog," which is set in New Orleans during the 1920s Jazz Age.